DPDK/dpdk/doc/guides/prog_guide/packet_classif_access_ctrl.rst

     A zero-based value that represents the position of the field inside the rule; 0 to N-1 for N fields.

 *   input_index
-    For performance reasons, the inner loop of the search function is unrolled to process four input bytes at a time.
-    This requires the input to be grouped into sets of 4 consecutive bytes.
-    The loop processes the first input byte as part of the setup and then subsequent bytes must be in groups of 4 consecutive bytes.
+    As mentioned above, all input fields, except the very first one, must be in groups of 4 consecutive bytes.
     The input index specifies to which input group that field belongs to.

 *   offset